Types of Monitoring and Recording Solutions

 Unified CM Call Monitoring and Recording

 Cisco Unified CM supports automatic and selective recordings.
 In automatic recording, Unified CM automatically records every call that is connected on the endpoint.
 In selective recording, the user has to explicitly request Unified CM to start the recording for the call on the endpoint.
 Users can make the recording request by pressing the Start Recording button on the endpoint or by sending the recording request from the JTAPI or TAPI application.
 To start the recording, Unified CM sends the request to the forking device to fork the media of the conversation to the recording server, where the media captured and archived.
-Unified CM utilizes the media forking capability from the following devices to perform call monitoring and recording:
+Unified CM utilizes the following Cisco Collaboration technologies to perform call monitoring and recording:

 Cisco Unified CM uses an architecture based on the IP phones to provide call monitoring and recording for audio calls.
 It uses the IP phone built-in bridge (BIB) to enable call monitoring and recording.